 Afternoon Tea or podwieczorek?

 After lunch it gets complicated in the UK.
 Whilst Afternoon Tea may be drunk by the upper classes at 4pm, for the rest of us it means going out for a treat.
 We might joke about it as a quick cup of tea at work though when I worked at the Ministry of Defence the ladies had a cup and saucer for tea, never mugs.
 In times gone by High tea would be eaten later, at 5 or 6pm (cold meats or cheese with bread and cake) but is little known nowadays.
-In Poland, podwieczorek, an afternoon cup of tea and cake, yoghurt or fruit is often forgotten about due to more people eating lunch.
+In Poland, podwieczorek, an afternoon cup of tea and cake, yoghurt or fruit is often forgotten about due to more people eating a quick lunch.
 Depending on where you live in the UK your next meal could be tea, dinner or supper.
 Dinner is still the most popular name for the evening meal, eaten between 6pm and 8pm but for those those in Northern England it’s mainly called tea – from Manchester to the Tyne and Wear but also as far south as Shropshire where people are fairly split between dinner and tea (YouGov 2018).

 So what is obiad?

 This is the one that’s difficult to translate as it means different things to different people.
 The problem is that traditionally in Poland, a two course meal obiad (dinner) was eaten any time between 12noon and 4pm but with the acceptance of western working patterns this has been moved to 6pm.
 Whilst most Poles eat breakfast and drugie śniadanie, further meals depend on whether they work or not – those in cities are starting to eat at lunchtime (this could be a light lunch or a two course obiad), in villages they are more likely to eat the traditional obiad (two course meal with soup) at around 2pm but many have started to eat this main meal for kolacja, often referred to in hotels as an obiadokolacja.
 Confused?

 kolacja or supper?